top of page

 REFUND/CANCELLATION POLICY

 A full refund will be issued if this program is cancelled.
 If this program has to be rescheduled for any reason, either a full refund or a credit for future sessions will be issued based on the participant’s preference.
-Participants can receive a full refund up to 72 hours before the first session.
-A 50% refund will be issued after 72 hours.
-No refunds will be issued after the session has ended.
+Participants can receive a full refund up to 72 hours before the session start time.

 ACCOMMODATIONS